akhilsaini/aws-csa-2017/README.md

   - SQS is a distributed web service that gives you access to a message queue that can be used to store messages while waiting for a computer to process them.
   - SQS helps decouple the components of an application so they can run independently.
   - Messages can be retrieved via SQS API.
+  - Messages can be kept in the queue from 1 to 14 days but default is 4 days.
+  - Visibility timeout is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
+Provided the job is processed before the visibility timeout expires, the message will then be deleted from the queue.
+If the job is not processed within that time, the message will become visible again and another reader will process it.
+This could result in the same message being delivered twice.
+  - Visibility timeout maximu is 12 hours.
+  - Amazon SQS long polling is a way to retrieve messages from your Amazon SQS queues.
+While the regular short polling returns immediately, even if the message queue being polled is empty, long polling doesn't return a response untill a message arrives in the message queue, or the long poll times out.
   - The producer and consumer can run at their own independent throughput.
   - The queue acts as a buffer between consumer and producer.
 Ensures delivery of messages at least once.
 Ensure your application isn’t affected by processing the same message multiple times.
   - Allows multiple readers and writers.
 Single queue can be used simultaneously by various applications – helps scale out applications.
   - SQS Message size up to 256KB of text in any format.
 May consist of 1-10 messages.
   - Does not guarantee FIFO messages.
 If order is important, add sequencing information in each message.
   - For SQS, you have to pull messages.
 It doesn’t push messages – unlike SNS.
 You are billed at 64KB Chunks
+  - Types
+    - Standard : Maintains the order but doesn't guarantee.
+    - FIFO : Guarantee and Maintains the order.

 ### Pricing